Green Party of Quebec: First Green Party of Quebec (1985–1998)

-A first version of the Green Party of Québec was founded in the 1980s and had candidates in the 1985, 1989 and 1994 Quebec general elections.
+The first version of the Green Party of Québec was founded in the 1980s; the party had candidates in the 1985, 1989 and 1994 Quebec general elections.
 The 1989 elections results were at the time the strongest showing for any Green Party in Canada.
 On average, candidates collected 5.55% of votes in contested seats.
 Although the party had a small budget, it attempted to run a province-wide campaign with organizers from Montreal, Québec City and Sherbrooke, as well as some relatively independent local campaigns in rural ridings.
 Many meetings were held at Le Commensal restaurant in Montréal, a strong supporter.
 Attempts were made to involve the various environmental groups, but most shied away from officially supporting the PVQ in order to maintain political neutrality and protect financial interests.
 In the party structure of 1989, sovereignty and economical neutrality were promoted rather than left-wing policies, under the slogan of "not left or right but forward".
 This caused some strife within the party, as many members were more left-leaning.

 The party disintegrated in 1994 due to its leader, Jean Ouimet, and many of his colleagues leaving for the Parti Québécois.
 Ouimet, a strong sovereigntist, maintained a party wholly independent of the federal Green Party during his leadership.
 Members of the Green Party of Canada formed an organization called the Green Party of Canada in Quebec, a predominantly anglophone entity that nominated federal candidates only.
 There was open antipathy between Ouimet and the GPCQ's leader, Rolf Bramann.
-(Neither was affiliated with Montreal's municipal Green Party of the time, Écologie-Montreal, led by Dmitri Roussopolis.)
+(Neither was affiliated with Montreal's municipal Green Party of the time, Ecology Montreal/Montréal Écologique, led by Dimitrios Roussopoulos.)
 At the same time as the PVQ began to collapse due to Ouimet's departure, Rolf Bramann was removed from his position.
-This led to a precipitous decline in federal organization in the province contemporaneous with the collapse of the provincial Greens.
+This led to a precipitous decline in federal organization in the province contemporaneous with the marginalisation of the provincial Greens.
+A succession of party leaders followed: Marian Grant, Éric Ferland, Victor Martel, Saloua Laridhi, Judith Brown, and one or two others.
+A number of Montreal social and green activists held sway over the party until November 12, 1998, when they deliberately chose to "pull the plug" on the party.

-It lost its recognition as an official political party in 1998 when it ran no candidates in the 1998 Quebec general election.
+It lost its recognition as an official political party in November 1998 when it ran no candidates in the 1998 Quebec general election.
 (Quebec law at the time required parties to run at least 20 candidates to maintain their official status.
 The Supreme Court of Canada ruled minimum candidate laws unconstitutional in 2003.)